Skunk weed doesn’t sound like something you’d want to smoke, but believe us when we tell you it’s some of the best weed around.

 The term ‘skunk’ isn’t likely to evoke too many positive feelings but when it comes to weed, it could just indicate some real quality stuff!

-While many cultivators and growing circles may use the skunky adjective in the context of growing weed, it’s much more widely used today to just describe great kush.
+While many cultivators and growing circles may use the skunky adjective in the context of growing weed.
+Whereas it’s much more widely used today to just describe great kush.
 However, as we’ve learned above, skunky weed does not always mean quality weed!

 At the end of the day, what defines good weed will be different for everyone.
 After all, not everybody will enjoy the pungent, diesel-like flavour of gassy strains like Sour Diesel.
 It wouldn’t be fair to assume everyone will enjoy skunky strains, either!